-- This may include a questionnaire that you complete (with or without the help of your doctor) before or during the visit that looks at your health status, injury risks, risky behaviors and urgent health needs.
+- This may include a questionnaire that you complete before or during the visit.
+The questionnaire asks about your health status, injury risks, behavioral risks, and urgent health needs.

 - Review your functional ability and level of safety